ilyasergey/YSC2229/source/week-12-paths.rst

 All SSSP algorithms rely on the two main operations:

 * Initialising the predecessor tree and the distance table, and
-* *Relaxing* the path information about two nodes, by accounting for a found smalle distance between them.
+* *Relaxing* the path information about two nodes, by accounting for a found smaller distance between them.

 The first operation is implemented as follows.
 It takes a graph ``g`` (in a linked form), a source node ``s`` and returns the weight function ``w``, the predecessor tree and the distance table::